Extracting and Retargeting Color Mappings from Bitmap Images of Visualizations

-Jorge Poco, A. Mayhua, Jeffrey Heer
+Jorge Poco, Angela Mayhua, Jeffrey Heer

 Automatic extraction and redesign of color mappings for a geographic heatmap.
 The bitmap image on the left uses a questionablerainbow color palette.
 Our methods automatically recover the color mapping, enabling applications such as automatic recoloring.
 Thegenerated image on the right replaces the original color palette with a perceptually-motivated diverging color scheme.